 Since System Restores can fail at times, it would be best that you can take a backup using EaseUS Todo Backup and then try System Restore.

-The following steps help you use it well:
+The following steps will help you use it well:

 Step 1.
 Launch EaseUS Todo Backup on your computer, and click Create Backup on the home screen and then hit the big question mark to select backup contents.